privatenumber/reactive-json-file/README.md

 ## 🙋‍♀️ FAQ

 ### How does it work?
-Arbitrary new changes are detected by using Vue 3's reactive API, which uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) behind the scenes.
+Arbitrary new changes are detected by using ES6 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) behind the scenes.